Theoretical Framework

 This same principle can be found in other words too, like the word “heliotropic” meaning “moving toward the sun” (used with reference to plants that tend to follow the movement of the sun).

 GDPR Consent: The information you provide in this form will be used to stay in touch with you and to inform you about upcoming Holotropic Bohemia events.
-We use MailChimp as our mailing platform.
-By clicking above to subscribe, you acknowledge that your information will be transferred to MailChimp for processing.
-You can unsubscribe anytime with one click.
+We are committed to protecting and respecting your privacy and keeping your personal information secure.
+We use Integrately for data processing, and Email Octopus as our mailing platform.
+By clicking above to subscribe, you acknowledge that your information will be transferred to Email Octopus via Integrately.
+You can unsubscribe anytime.

 holotropní dýchání, holotropic breathwork, holotropic bohemia